bhoptee/trueman-chiro/src/pages/index.md

       - type: feature_item
         image: /images/physiapp-large.png
         content: >-
+          * Assists in learning exercises and improving technique

           * Inclusive service at no additional cost to standard consultation / appointment fees

           * Accessible by web browser on PC or by App on smart device - phone or tablet (both Apple & Android)